 Carrier scorecards refer to the overall “grade” assigned to carriers by shippers and supply chain partners.
 These grades rate the performance and business health of carrier relationships, as well as their typical costs and more.
 Unfortunately, it can be hard to measure carrier performance with outdated supply chain systems.
 After all, the adage is true: you cannot improve what you cannot see.
 Furthermore, the scorecard should be a living document that reflects real-time information, but that’s rarely the case.
 Regardless, the need to track data is essential to making informed decisions and to improve collaboration in supply chain.
 As explained by Steven Prince of Inbound Logistics:

 “While transportation service providers vary in size and ability, having an overall strategy to track carrier performance can drive long‐term operational and financial stability.
 By relying on simple data captured over time, over‐the‐road shippers are better positioned to make informed decisions on‐the‐fly or in future bids to ensure their desired mix of cost, coverage, and performance.”

-Shippers and logistics service providers (LSPs) need to follow these five steps to building the scorecard and putting it to use.
+Shippers and logistics service providers (LSPs) need to follow these five steps to build the scorecard and put it to use.